Peter Harle JP

 - Campbeltown City Council is $2.7 million.

-Logically, if these deficits were of a major concern for the State Government, it would need to appoint numerous Administrators in Councils throughout NSW.
+Logically, if these deficits were of a major concern for the State Government, as claimed by Mayor Mannoun during 2022, an Administrator would have been appointed to numerous Councils throughout NSW.

 Conclusion:

-My overall impression is that Liverpool City Council performed very well during the past five years (2016-21) compared to our neighbouring Councils and despite one of the most difficult times for Councils throughout Australia.
+My overall impression is that Liverpool City Council performed very well during the previous term of 2016-21 compared to our neighbouring Councils and despite the most difficult of times for Councils throughout Australia.

-Note, these are my opinions based on readily available information on Councils Website and social media.
+Note, these are my opinions based on facts and readily available information on Councils Website and social media.
 I am not the spokesperson for Council, that is solely the responsibility of the elected Mayor.

 Councillor Peter Harle JP